a-karma/Bogor_Workshop/DAY_3/Session2.md

 First in your home directory we need to make a new directory for this session.
 Call it something sensible and navigate into this directory

 Next we will activate the correct conda environment for the day
-> Hint - this will be the same as the one you were using this morning
+> `Hint` - this will be the same as the one you were using this morning

-We will keep the output files for each analysis in their own directory.
-So make a directory for this analysis and navigate to it.
+We will keep the output files for each analysis in their own directory, so make a directory for this analysis and navigate to it

-#### 1. Convert to phylip format
+### Convert to phylip format
-The program we will use to make the tree is called `iqtree`.
-This program needs an alignment as the input but this can take several format.
+The program we will use to make the tree is called `iqtree`. `iqtree` requires an alignment file as an input but this can take several formats.
 We will be using the `.phylip` alignment format.
-To generate this, we need to use a script called `vcf2phylip.py`.
+To generate this from our vcf file, we need to use a script called `vcf2phylip.py`.

 You should be able to find this under `/home/DATA/Day_3_b/scripts/`.
 We want to use this script to convert our vcf panel into phylip format.
 So we can assign a variable the path to the panel, and supply this in the command with the `-i` option.

 ```sh
 PANEL=/home/DATA/Day_3_b/babirusa_panel